Group actions on dg-manifolds and Exact Courant algebroids: Hamiltonian symmetries of bundles over

 \section{Hamiltonian symmetries of $\real[n]$ bundles over $T[1]M$}

-We have seen that the infinitesimal symmetries of the dg-manifold $P=(T[1]M \oplus \real[n], Q =d+H\partial_t)$ are organized in the dgla ${\gr{sym}}^*(P,Q)$.
-It was noticed by Dorfman \cite{Dorfman}, that in the case of $H=0$ and $n=2$, the antisymmetrization of the derived bracket of ${\gr{sym}}^*(P,Q)$ recovered the Courant bracket of the exact Courant algebroids \cite{Courant}.
-The same procedure of deriving the brackets can be performed on ${\gr{sym}}^*(P,Q)$ leading to a very interesting Leibniz algebra, that in the case of $n=2$, it recovers the twisted Courant-Dorfman bracket of the exact Courant algebroids \cite{SeveraWeinstein}.
+We have seen that the infinitesimal symmetries of the dg-manifold $P=(T[1]M \oplus \real[n], Q =d+H\partial_t)$ are encoded in the differential graded Lie algebra ${\gr{sym}}^*(P,Q)$.
+It was noticed by Dorfman \cite{Dorfman}, that in the case of $H=0$ and $n=2$, the antisymmetrization of the derived bracket of ${\gr{sym}}^*(P,Q)$ recovered the Courant bracket of the Exact Courant algebroids \cite{Courant}.
+The same procedure of deriving the brackets can be performed on ${\gr{sym}}^*(P,Q)$ leading to a very interesting Leibniz algebra, that in the case of $n=2$, it recovers the twisted Courant-Dorfman bracket of the Exact Courant algebroids \cite{SeveraWeinstein}.

-In order to understand the hamiltonian actions on $\real[n]$-bundles over $T[1]M$ we need to introduce the derived algebra associated to a dgla.
+In order to understand the hamiltonian actions on $\real[n]$-bundles over $T[1]M$ we need to introduce the derived algebra associated to a differential graded Lie algebra.